2023 Brackets Coming Soon

 - Athletes must compete with the travel association within the community where they reside or attend school.

 - If there is not a travel association within the community where the athlete resides or attends school, or if the athlete has been cut or restricted from the association, they may participate with a bordering association.

-- -The home team will be the team in the top of the bracket (or designated as the Home team in pool play.)
-Home teams will provide the game ball and Home team will have a choice of jersey color.
+- The home team will be the team in the top of the bracket (or designated as the Home team in pool play.)
+Home teams will provide the game ball and Home team will wear dark jersey color.

 Playing Rules – Defenses, Pressing, Free Throws and Ball Size

 - Officials are responsible for enforcing these rules by giving a warning for the first offense and by awarding a 2-point technical foul for any subsequent violations.